epics-modules/TRCore/README.md

-# gtr-core
+# Transient Recorder Framework

-General Transient Recorder framework
+This is a framework for integrating transient recorders into AreaDetector and EPICS.